 Delaying your newborn’s first bath minimizes stress and body temperature loss

-In addition, bathing for the first time can be a little stressful for a newborn; although they were surrounded by fluid during pregnancy, it’s not quite the same as even a simple sponge bath.
+Your newborn’s first bath can also be a little stressful; although they were surrounded by fluid during pregnancy, it’s not quite the same as even a simple sponge bath.
 Remember, anything new and different can potentially stress.
 The stress response can lower blood sugar levels, something best avoided soon after birth.

 Delayed bathing also improves bonding and breastfeeding success

-Rather than bathing soon after birth, this time should be spent encouraging baby to breastfeed and as much skin-to-skin contact as possible.
+Time post-delivery should be spent encouraging that first breastfeed and as much skin-to-skin as possible.
 Both help mother-baby bonding and get breastfeeding off to a good start.

-So for all those reasons, make sure you delay that first bath.
-In fact, there’s no harm in waiting several days, even a week after delivery – a thorough clean of the diaper area and any spills and messes from the other end, will be perfectly good enough and allow that vernix to do it’s job.
+So don’t rush your newborns first bath; there’s no harm in waiting several days, even a week after delivery – a thorough clean of the diaper area and any spills and messes from the other end, will be perfectly good enough and allow that vernix to do its job.